COREA: Coupled Relightable 3D Gaussians and SDFs for Efficient Normal Alignment: Proposed Method: COREA

-The bidirectional 3D-to-3D supervision yields accurate and consistent geometry, forming the foundation for PBR of relightable 3D Gaussians.
-Building upon this joint training framework, we further learn BRDF parameters and lighting in a physically consistent manner.
+\jy{COREA provides relightable 3D Gaussians with reliable surface normals via cross-representation geometric coupling, which stabilizes BRDF and lighting decomposition in inverse rendering.
+With the learned geometry and normals fixed, we optimize BRDF parameters and lighting in a physically consistent manner.}

-Following the inverse rendering formulation in Sec.~\ref{Pre}, we supervise the BRDF parameters and the incident lighting defined over each Gaussian.
-To model visibility and shading, we employ the point-based BVH ray tracing scheme from R3DG~\cite{R3DG}, which enables transmittance-aware visibility estimation for Gaussian primitives.
-In this stage, images are reconstructed through physically-based rendering by decomposing and recombining BRDF and lighting components, and supervised with an $\mathcal{L}_1$ loss against the GT image.
-The accurate geometry obtained from the bidirectional 3D-to-3D supervision enables accurate modeling of light-surface interactions, leading to physically faithful rendering and improved relighting quality.
+\jyn{We supervise per-Gaussian BRDF parameters and environment lighting with an inverse rendering objective, following the formulation of R3DG~\cite{R3DG}.} To model visibility and shading, we employ the point-based BVH ray tracing scheme from R3DG~\cite{R3DG}, which enables transmittance-aware visibility estimation for Gaussian primitives. \jyn{We render images by evaluating BRDF responses under the estimated visibility and incident illumination, and supervise them using an $\mathcal{L}_1$ loss against the ground-truth image.} \jy{Reliable Gaussian normals obtained from the geometric coupling stage improve light-surface interaction modeling, leading to physically faithful rendering and improved relighting quality \jyn{(Tab.~\ref{tab:ablation_normal_comparison}, Fig.~\ref{fig:ablation_normal})}}

-Once the BRDF and lighting parameters are optimized, relighting under arbitrary illumination is performed by replacing the global environment map $l^{env}$ with a novel lighting condition $l^{env}_{\text{new}}$ while excluding the precomputed indirect illumination term $l_i$.
-The resulting incident radiance $L_{\text{new}}$ is then computed as in Eq.~\eqref{eq:incident_radiance}, and the final physically-based color $c'(\omega_o)$ is rendered using Eq.~\eqref{eq:pbr_color}.
-This stage completes COREA’s unified pipeline, where jointly learned geometry and reflectance enable physically-based relighting with high fidelity and consistency.
+\jyn{After optimizing BRDF and lighting, we relight by replacing the global environment map with a novel lighting condition while omitting precomputed indirect illumination, which enables consistent re-evaluation under the new illumination (details in the supplementary material).} This stage completes COREA’s unified pipeline, \jy{enabling physically-based relighting with high fidelity and consistency.}